*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 If you have just started drinking wine or are expanding your palate, the choices at Olive Garden can seem overwhelming.
 If you were to go to a fancy restaurant, it would have a sommelier there to help educate you on which wine pairs best with what foods.

 If you are enjoying fish for dinner, Pinot Noir pairs best.
-If you are enjoying a dish of pasta, you can enjoy a variety of wines that will pair well.
+If you love Olive Garden’s pasta entrées, you can enjoy a variety of wines that will pair well.

-If you are dining at Olive Garden, unfortunately, there is no sommelier to help you pair the perfect wine with your dinner.
+If you are dining at an Olive Garden restaurant, unfortunately, there is no sommelier to help you pair the perfect wine with your dinner.
 The descriptions that Olive Garden offers for their wine menu don’t have very many details on it either which can make it difficult to choose.

 The best wine to drink with your Olive Garden dinner depends on your palate.
-Do you prefer red or white wine?
+Do you prefer a slightly effervescent red wine white wine?
 What are you eating for dinner?

 Best Olive Garden Wine Pairings

 Not all wines taste great with fish or beef dinners.
 Here is Olive Garden’s breakdown of what red and white wines pair best with their different dishes.